Optimization of Structural Flood Mitigation Strategies: Algorithm

 \subsection{Sequential optimization algorithm}

-Due to the nonlinear sensitivity of flooding behavior with respect to mitigation efforts, predictable and incremental changes to solutions of the OFMP while increasing the number of structures, $n$, are not ensured.
+Due to the nonlinear sensitivity of flooding behavior with respect to mitigation efforts, predictable and incremental changes to solutions of the OFMP while increasing the number of mitigation measures, $m$, are not ensured.
 This may be undesirable from a planning perspective.
-A separate algorithm is thus proposed to induce a sequential solution to the OFMP, whereby solutions with $n = 2$ include those of $n = 1$, solutions with $n = 3$ include those of $n = 2$, and so on.
+A separate algorithm is thus proposed to induce a sequential solution to the OFMP, whereby solutions with $m = 2$ include those of $m = 1$, solutions with $m = 3$ include those of $m = 2$, and so on.
 This ensures increasing utility for configurations of increasing sizes.
-It also allows policymakers to more clearly understand the effects of budgetary constraints with respect to flood mitigation efforts.
+It also allows policymakers to more clearly understand the effects of budgetary constraints with respect to the overall structural flood mitigation efforts.
 The recursion to compute sequential solutions may be defined as \begin{linenomath*}

-\end{linenomath*} where $B_{0} = B$, and the time for each subproblem is an equal portion of $T_{\max}$.
-In this paper, Line \ref{alg:pseudoalg:line:update-restricted-region} is eliminated from Algorithm \ref{alg:pseudoalg} when using the sequential approach, as the best position for a \emph{single} structure is likely to reside within the \emph{initial} $\tilde{\mathcal{P}}$ computed on Line \ref{alg:pseudoalg:line:init-2}.
-As a consequence, for each structure placed using the sequential approach, pathtubes are constructed only once.
+\end{linenomath*} where $B_{0} = B$, $n_{0} = n$, and the time for each subproblem is an equal portion of $T_{\max}$.
+In this paper, Line \ref{alg:pseudoalg:line:update-restricted-region} is eliminated from Algorithm \ref{alg:pseudoalg} when using the sequential approach, as the best placement for a \emph{single} structural mitigation measure is likely to reside within the \emph{initial} $\tilde{\mathcal{P}}$ computed on Line \ref{alg:pseudoalg:line:init-2}.
+As a consequence, for each structural measure placed using the sequential approach, pathtubes are constructed only once.